 - Specify the address at which the taxpayer will accept delivery of the reasons; and

 - Be delivered to SARS within 30 business days from the date of assessment /date of the decision taken.

 There are two options:

 - Electronic Request for Reasons for assessments: SARS has an electronic Request for Reasons process via eFiling and the SARS branches for Personal Income Tax (PIT), Company Income Tax (CIT), Value-Added Tax (VAT) and Pay-As-You-Earn (PAYE).

-- Manual Request for Reasons for assessments or decision taken: A manual process for Request for Reasons or decision taken exists for all other taxes or decisions taken.
+- Manual Request for Reasons for assessments or decisions taken: A manual process for Request for Reasons or decisions taken exists for all other taxes or decisions taken.
 The taxpayer must submit a letter detailing the request and adhere to the requirements mentioned above.
 The request must be submitted via post, submitted at a SARS branch or email it to SARS.